Assistant Professor of English

 Fax: (847) 467-1545

 A former Junior Fellow at the Institute for Human Sciences in Vienna and Faculty Fellow at the Alice Kaplan Institute for the Humanities, she has published articles in European Romantic Review, The Keats-Shelley Journal, Revue d’Etudes Anglophones, SEL: Studies in English Literature, and Studies in Romanticism.
-She has also guest-edited a special issue of the journal Studies in Romanticism on the topic “Reading Keats, Thinking Politics,” published in summer 2011.
-With Michelle M. Wright (Northwestern, African American Studies), she is currently collaborating on an interdisciplinary research project on theories of time, which includes a two-day event, “Timing is Everything: A Multi-Disciplinary Symposium on Non-Linear Temporalities,” October 24-25, 2014 at Northwestern (see the link below); the project will culminate in a co-edited essay collection.
+She guest-edited a special issue of the journal Studies in Romanticism on the topic “Reading Keats, Thinking Politics,” published in summer 2011.
+With Michelle M. Wright (Northwestern, African American Studies), she is collaborating on an interdisciplinary research project on theories of time, which has included a two-day event, “Timing is Everything: A Multi-Disciplinary Symposium on Non-Linear Temporalities,” October 24-25, 2014 at Northwestern (see the link below); the project will culminate in an essay collection.